CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/LLMs/External-Services/Model-Aggregadors.md

 In site they advertise more LLMs but this are the ones in the Model Choices, we have been review the method OpenAi Compatible that could increase the models, probably!

-As [[AWS Bedrock]] is a good reminder to keep looking for best price, in case of renting GPUs to install Models, or Models API themselves, which is cheaper.
+As [[AWS-Bedrock]] is a good reminder to keep looking for best price, in case of renting GPUs to install Models, or Models API themselves, which is cheaper.

 ### claud-family